Knowhere-coding/Connect-4/README.md

 # Connect 4

-**Connect 4** is an implementation of the classic Connect 4 game with a JavaFX frontend for the client.
+**Connect-4** is an implementation of the classic [Connect 4](https://www.wikihow.com/Play-Connect-4) game with a JavaFX frontend for the client.
 This distributed system is built on a server-client architecture where the server manages the game board,
 and clients communicate with the server via sockets.